What is a blog?

-- A killer title: The purpose of a title is to get potential readers to read the first line of your content.
-We will discuss a few examples below…
+- A killer title: the purpose of a title is to get potential readers to read the first line of your content.

 - An enticing opening paragraph: contain key elements of your argument in a short opening gambit.
-Studies have shown that only 20% of people landing on the page will scroll down so if you need to be upfront with your content!
+Studies have shown that only 20% of people landing on the page will scroll down so, you need to be upfront with your content!

 - Make the article easy to scan: use sub headings, bullet points, short paragraphs and images to do this.
-An interesting subheading or bullet list can help to make the text more easy to scan and can ‘re-set’ the F-pattern and get people to scroll down and read on.
+An interesting subheading or bullet list can help to make the text more easy to scan and can ‘re-set’ the F-pattern, getting people to read on.